Auto-Discovery-Bench: Diagnosing Structured State Tracking in Oracle-Guided Discovery: Auto-Discovery-Bench

 \subsubsection{Evaluation}

 For a given DAG, multiple adjacency matrices can exhibit similar causal behavior.
-As illustrated in Fig.~\ref{Chemistry}(c) and (d), even though the graph structures differ, interventions yield similar effects on the remaining nodes.
+As shown in Fig.~\ref{Chemistry}(c) and (d), even though the graph structures differ, interventions may yield similar effects on the remaining nodes.
 Therefore, it is essential to consider this property when evaluating the similarity between generated matrices and the ground truth.
-Where \(\left(K_{ch}\right)^n\) denotes the matrix \(K_{ch}\) raised to the \(n^{\text{th}}\) power (i.e., \(K_{ch}\) multiplied by itself \(n\) times).
+Let \(K_{ch}^{n}\) denote the matrix \(K_{ch}\) raised to the \(n^{\text{th}}\) power, i.e., \(K_{ch}\) multiplied by itself \(n\) times.
+For all $i,j$, we define

-Given the hypothesis matrix produced by the model, we compute the corresponding reachability matrix, as demonstrated above, for both the hypothesis and ground truth matrices.
+Given the hypothesis matrix produced by the model, we compute the corresponding reachability matrix for both the hypothesis and ground truth matrices.
 Then the resultant matrices are compared to each other to evaluate the similarities.